mjkatgithub/mjkatgithub.github.io/_drafts/dynamic-navbar.md

 And in another tab, run the create-react-app dev server:
 $ cd myAwesomeLibraryName/example && npm start
 ```
-This is fucking awesome!!! we already have an existing component which is even used in an create-react-app example.
+This is awesome!!!
+We already have an existing component which is even used in an create-react-app example.

 #### directory structure
 Now let's have a quick look on the generated files.